Youth Employment Skills (YES)

 With the program being seriously underutilized, the Society has made the determination that available resources would be better spent supporting other AFAS programs and our primary mission of Emergency Assistance.
 Therefore, effective with the 2015-2016 program year end date of 31 May 2016, the YES program was discontinued.

 All Youth Directors, Flight Chiefs and YES Program coordinators were notified of the discontinuance of the YES Program, as were all impacted teens.

 All funding obligations will be honored.
-Bases will be able to claim their Community Credits from 2015-2016 by end of calendar year 2016, and teens will be able to claim their dollar credits for their college expenses for up to one year following their high school graduation.
+Base Community Credits from 2015-2016 will be disbursed by end of calendar year 2016, and teens will be able to claim their dollar credits for their college expenses for up to one year following their high school graduation.